Introduction to Plugin Development

 Plugins allow you to extend the functionality of User Defined Data encoder and decoder without touching MisbCore SDK or encoding / decoding applications that use them.

-Rvt User Defined data plugin allows proprietary data encoding, decoding and presentation within a MISB 601 and MISB 806 standards.
-Once your proprietary data is inserted into STANAG 4609 stream, users that have the plugin installed will seamlessly have the user defined data decoded and presented as json (or Detailed json, with field description).
-Users that do not have the plugin will only see a binary buffer.
+The RVT User Defined Data plugin enables proprietary data encoding, decoding, and presentation within the MISB 601 and MISB 806 standards.
+Once your proprietary data is inserted into a STANAG 4609 stream, users with the plugin installed can seamlessly decode and display the user-defined data as JSON (or detailed JSON with field descriptions).
+Users without the plugin will see only a binary buffer.

 Plugin interface